Canadians

 Canada is a multilingual and multicultural society home to people of groups of many different ethnic, religious, and national origins, with the majority of the population made up of Old World immigrants and their descendants.
 Following the initial period of French and then the much larger British colonization, different waves (or peaks) of immigration and settlement of non-indigenous peoples took place over the course of nearly two centuries and continue today.
-Elements of Indigenous, French, British, and more recent immigrant customs, languages, and religions have combined to form the culture of Canada, and thus a Canadian identity.
+Elements of Indigenous, French, British, and more recent immigrant customs, languages, and religions have combined to form the culture of Canada, and thus a Canadian identity and Canadian values.
 Canada has also been strongly influenced by its linguistic, geographic, and economic neighbour—the United States.

 Canadian independence from the United Kingdom grew gradually over the course of many years following the formation of the Canadian Confederation in 1867.
 The First and Second World Wars, in particular, gave rise to a desire among Canadians to have their country recognized as a fully-fledged, sovereign state, with a distinct citizenship.
 Legislative independence was established with the passage of the Statute of Westminster, 1931, the Canadian Citizenship Act, 1946, took effect on January 1, 1947, and full sovereignty was achieved with the patriation of the constitution in 1982.
 Canada's nationality law closely mirrored that of the United Kingdom.
 Legislation since the mid-20th century represents Canadians' commitment to multilateralism and socioeconomic development.
+Nearly nine in ten (87%) Canadians were proud to identify as Canadian, with over half (61%) expressing they were very proud.

 Term

-The word Canadian originally applied, in its French form, Canadien, to the colonists residing in the northern part of New France—in what is today Prince Edward Island, Nova Scotia, New Brunswick, Quebec, and Ontario—during the 16th, 17th, and 18th centuries.
+The word Canadian originally applied, in its French form, Canadien, to the colonists residing in the northern part of New France— in Quebec, and Ontario—during the 16th, 17th, and 18th centuries.
+The French colonists in Maritime Canada (New Brunswick, Nova Scotia, and Prince Edward Island), were known as Acadians.

-When, following the transfer of New France to the British Crown in 1763, Prince Edward, Duke of Kent and Strathearn (a son of King George III), addressed, in English and French, a group of rioters at a poll in Charlesbourg, during the election of the Legislative Assembly of Lower Canada in June 1792, he stated, "I urge you to unanimity and concord.
+When Prince Edward (a son of King George III) addressed, in English and French, a group of rioters at a poll in Charlesbourg, Lower Canada (today Quebec), during the election of the Legislative Assembly in June 1792, he stated, "I urge you to unanimity and concord.
 Let me hear no more of the odious distinction of English and French.
 You are all His Britannic Majesty's beloved Canadian subjects."
 It was the first-known use of the term Canadian to mean both French and English settlers in the Canadas.

 Population

-As of 2010, Canadians make up only 0.5% of the world's total population, having relied upon immigration for population growth and social development.
+As of 2010, Canadians make up 0.5% of the world's total population, having relied upon immigration for population growth and social development.
 Approximately 41% of current Canadians are first- or second-generation immigrants, and 20% of Canadian residents in the 2000s were not born in the country.
 Statistics Canada projects that, by 2031, nearly one-half of Canadians above the age of 15 will be foreign-born or have one foreign-born parent.
 Indigenous peoples, according to the 2016 Canadian census, numbered at 1,673,780 or 4.9% of the country's 35,151,728 population.